 Here are the 5 transport revolutions that we will see from 2019 to 2024:

 - Autonomous vehicles will first reach 2 billion kilometers traveled in the world, then 20 billion.

-Waymo, the autonomous taxi of Alphabet (the "master" company of the creators of Google) has already reached 10 million kilometers traveled on American roads.
-Each of the 600 Waymo in service (trial) covers nearly 36000 kilometers per day.
+Waymo, the autonomous taxi of Alphabet (the “matrix” company of Google's creators) has already reached 10 million kilometers on American roads.
+Each of the 600 Waymo in service (trial) runs nearly 36000 kilometers per day.

 The more they move, the more they learn

 With more and more kilometers traveled, autonomous vehicles become more and more accurate and efficient.
 Last year GM Cruise (General Motors' autonomous vehicle project) improved its efficiency by 321%, reducing the need for human intervention to one intervention every 7000km traveled autonomously.

 Autonomous taxis will officially enter service in the top 20 American metropolitan areas

 In a statement matched with last quarter's financial statements, Lyft announced the expansion of its partnership with Waymo to deploy 10 autonomous vehicles in the Phoenix, Arizona urban area.
 This will mean that a user will no longer have to join a test program, but will be able to freely book his ride on a driverless taxi.